 What Are the CPAP Alternatives for Travel?

 Are you looking for CPAP alternatives?
-Koala Center for Sleep & TMJ Disorders has the solution for you.
+Koala Center For Sleep & TMJ Disorders has the solution for you.
 For more information call us today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 One of the greatest challenges for people with sleep apnea is finding a way to travel with their CPAP machine.
 The equipment is too large to be anything other than a hassle for a trip, and the cost of renting equipment is often inconvenient and can be quite expensive.
 Luckily, there are a number of alternatives to CPAP that can allow people with sleep apnea to still get the rest they need when they are away from home.

 Traveling with sleep apnea can be difficult, as the condition often requires continuous positive airway pressure (CPAP) for it to be treated effectively.
 The good news is that there are many options for those with sleep apnea who need to travel, including portable CPAP machines as well as oral appliances.